Lowertown residents overwhelmed by fentanyl crisis plead for help | CBC News

 Drug possession arrests down 36% as police adapt strategy to new reality

-People who live and work near a struggling part of downtown Ottawa say they're running out of options when it comes to dealing with the fentanyl crisis that has ravaged several blocks of the Lowertown community.
+People who live and work near a struggling part of downtown Ottawa say they're running out of options to deal with the fentanyl crisis that has ravaged several blocks of the Lowertown community.

-So many drug users sit or lie down on the Murray Street sidewalk that community workers have nicknamed the area "the beach."
+So many drug users sit or lie down on part of the Murray Street sidewalk that community workers have nicknamed the area "the beach."

 "I've been doing this for 20 years and I've never felt threatened.
 But for three or four years, we have had security guards 24 hours a day because the level of violence has increased drastically," Beaudoin told Radio-Canada in a French-language interview.